IBM/gdpr-fingerprint-pii/README.md

 #### 2.1 Data extraction methods
 We have to define what personal data (e.g. Name, Email id) we would want to extract.
 This is done in two ways in this Journey. <br/>
 A) Using Custom model build using Watson Knowledge Studio (WKS) and <br/>
 B) Using regular expressions.
-Details of how these are used are explained later in this document.<br/><br/>
+Details of how these are used are explained later in subsequent sections.<br/><br/>
 #### 2.2  Configuration
 We use configuration to extract personal data.
 Personal data are classified into different categories.
 Each category is assigned a weight.
 Also we specify what personal data